sods-icml2023/sods-icml2023.github.io/schedule.md

 4:45--5:00PM: **Closing remarks** -->

 The Workshop will be held in person on Saturday, July 29, 2023, at the Hawaii Convention Center, as a part of the [ICML 2023 conference](https://icml.cc/Conferences/2023).
 The ICML homepage for our workshop is [here](https://icml.cc/Conferences/2023/Schedule?showEvent=21494).
-A more detailed schedule will be released soon.
+The following schedule is based on local time (HST).

 9:00--9:15AM: **Opening remarks**

 9:15--9:45AM: **Invited talk 1:** Yoshua Bengio
 <details>
   <summary>GFlowNets for Bayesian Inference</summary>